segmentio/segment-docs/src/connections/sources/catalog/libraries/server/ruby/index.md

 ## Flush

-If you're running any sort of script or internal queue system to upload data, you'll want to call `Analytics.flush` at the end of execution to ensure that all messages are sent to our servers.
+If you're running any sort of script or internal queue system to upload data, you should call `Analytics.flush` at the end of execution to ensure that all messages are sent to our servers.
 It's also recommended you call this method on shutdown to ensure all queued messages are uploaded to Segment.

 ```ruby
 AppAnalytics = Segment::Analytics.new({